Syllabus

 The result of this case is the same under either view of the statute.

-If forced to choose between these alternatives, however, I would
+If forced to choose between these alternatives, however, I would prefer

-appears to be tailored around the Government’s view.
+to be tailored around the Government’s view.
 In these circumstances,

 I agree with the Court’s approach.
 I join the Court’s opinion, however,